rochefort/php-switcher.sh/README.md

 # php-switcher.sh

-php-switcher is to switch Homebrew php.
+php-switcher is to switch Homebrew php versions.
+And this create a symbolic link `/usr/local/lib/php/libphp5.so` as switched version liphp5.so.

 ## Installation